 Welcome to the home page of the British Organic Geochemical Society or BOGS as it is affectionally known.

 To begin, some history...
 The idea behind BOGS was conceived sometime in late 1987 and in February 1988 a letter seeking interest from organic geochemists in the U.K. was circulated.
-The signatories of this letter were Drs Wolff (University of Liverpool), Abbott (University of Newcastle-upon-Tyne), McEvoy (then at University of Bangor) and Rowland (Plymouth Polytechnic now University of Plymouth).
+The signatories of this letter were Drs Wolff (University of Liverpool), Abbott (Newcastle University), McEvoy (then at University of Bangor) and Rowland (Plymouth Polytechnic now University of Plymouth).
 The idea seemed to meet with general support and the inaugural meeting of BOGS was held in Bangor 13-15 July 1988 and was attended by an enthusiastic band of organic geochemists.

 At the inaugural meeting, the abovementioned were elected to Office and remain, to this day, the governing body (for want of a better phrase) of BOGS.